chromosems/attacking-web-application-with-common-vulnerabilities/README.md

 - <img width="417" alt="image" src="https://github.com/chromosems/attacking-web-application-with-common-vulnerabilities/assets/44053943/f0e72933-9122-432b-aafb-338a7155ca6d">
 - creating a file to store the above info of tesla subdomain thus tesla-subs.txt
 - <img width="436" alt="image" src="https://github.com/chromosems/attacking-web-application-with-common-vulnerabilities/assets/44053943/8a63a6ff-3c22-47b7-802b-32d1c08c3f8f">
-- Creating a file called run.sh to enhance automation based on finding the subdomain after creating and modifiying it, will run it with command chmod +x run.sh which will collect subdomains ----  under url /recon/final.txt which was created by run.sh code
+- Creating a file called run.sh to enhance automation based on finding the subdomain after creating and modifying it, will run it with command chmod +x run.sh which will collect subdomains ----  under url /recon/final.txt which was created by run.sh code
 - <img width="434" alt="image" src="https://github.com/chromosems/attacking-web-application-with-common-vulnerabilities/assets/44053943/8fc0a877-92dc-4076-9274-24202f27ed44">
 - Run the run.sh file
 - <img width="433" alt="image" src="https://github.com/chromosems/attacking-web-application-with-common-vulnerabilities/assets/44053943/122132db-7d32-4368-bddd-f739a70ae9d8">
-- Notice i run the run.sh through tesla.com website it gives a massagge of harvesting which is generated from run.sh and in the background it creates a URL recon/final.txt where the new - --- harvested subdomains are stored.
+- Running the run.sh through tesla.com website it gives a message of 'harvesting' which is generated from run.sh and in the background it creates a URL recon/final.txt where the new - --- harvested subdomains are stored.
 - <img width="430" alt="image" src="https://github.com/chromosems/attacking-web-application-with-common-vulnerabilities/assets/44053943/62c13086-d5a8-4bc7-a3b0-799bb3034747">
 - Now you can view the output